xrpl-carboncredit-5555/carbon4cars/README.md

 **VIN Search screen--**
    This is the initial UI element and allows the user to enter a VIN (vehicle identification number) and search for information about that VIN.
-Note: in this application the user is restricted to a predefined list of VINs.
-Ulitmately, the user will enter their VIN and the search function will retreive information from a publicly available API.
+Note: in this application, the user is restricted to a predefined list of VINs.
+Ultimately, the user will enter their VIN and the search function will retrieve information from a publicly available API.

    *	Step 1 - Input Text Box.
 The user can enter/paste their VIN of interest.
 All VINs are unique and require a specific format.